Robot to help assist the elderly

 Androids are the name given to humanoid robots and it is believed that they could be the future of elderly care, which could see more elderly people remain in their own home with the assistance of such inventions.
 These robots are even becoming more sophisticated in their ability to recognise human emotions, a function that is paramount in the production of such inventions for elderly home care.

-It is hoped that soon, with the help of such robots and mobility features such as level walk in showers assisting the elderly, more people will be able to continue living in their own homes.
+It is hoped that soon, with the help of such robots and mobility features such as walk in showers and baths assisting the elderly, more people will be able to continue living in their own homes.

 Image Credit: Robbie Sproule (flickr.com)